MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-06-Tutorial-3D-step6.md

         rigidBody.setMaxAngularSpeed(0);        // keep capsule upright by not allowing rotations }
 ```
-Call this method once on the player body on loading the level, e.g. in the `Populator` class or add a new method `setPlayer` in the `World` class as a convenient place to do this which also allows `player` to be a private member of `World`.
+Call this method once on the player body on loading the level, e.g. in the `Populator` class or add a new method `setPlayer` in the `World` class as a convenient place to do this.

 The PlayerController class is then quite similar to the CamController class we developed earlier and which we can now use instead (in `GameScreen`